Technical Case Studies

 • Automated proactive alerts via Azure Logic Apps

-Result: ✅ 30% reduction in critical incidents ✅ Improved confidence from stakeholders ✅ Infra team recognized as a predictive operations partner
+Result: ✅ 30% reduction in critical incidents ✅ Improved confidence from stakeholders ✅ Infrastructure team recognized as a predictive operations partner

-Lesson: You don’t need to be a data scientist to predict failures — prebuilt AI APIs + clean telemetry are enough to create value.
+Lesson: You don’t need to be a data scientist to predict failures — prebuilt AI APIs plus clean telemetry are enough to create value.

 Case 2: Building an internal copilot with Azure OpenAI